 family of 4.
 Approximately one root will make a half-pint of horseradish sauce.

-Plant Directly To Your Garden Or In A Bottomless Pot:
+Plant Directly To Your Garden Or In A Bottomless Container:

 1. Dig a hole twice as deep as the root.
 Loosen the soil in the bottom of the hole.

-45 degree angle will help the roots that grow along the length of each cutting to grow straight down
+degree angle will help the roots that grow along the length of each cutting to grow straight down without getting

-without getting tangled up.
-The small end of the Horseradish root should be in the soil at least 6 inches
+tangled up.
+The small end of the Horseradish root cornw for sale should be in the soil at least 6 inches deep.

 And the top of the root should be about 2 - 3 inches below the surface of the soil.